James Walker (chemist): Family

 In 1897 he married Annie Purcell Sedgwick (1871–1950), also a chemist, who graduated from the science tripos at Girton College, Cambridge in 1893.
 In that year, she was a research student under Norman Collie at University College, London, where she met Walker.
 From 1895 to 1897, she was assistant to Ida Freund and Resident Lecturer in Natural Science at Newnham College, Cambridge.
 She then worked as an assistant in physiology at the Balfour Biological Laboratory for Women from 1897–8.
-After their marriage, she co-authored a paper on tetrethylsuccinic acid with Walker.
+After their marriage, she co-authored a paper on tetraethylsuccinic acid with Walker.
 They were parents to the geologist Frederick Walker FRSE (1898-1968).